-If you're a regular beer drinker and struggling to lose weight, removing your favorite beverage from your diet may help you lose some of those unwanted pounds.
-But like any type of weight loss, it all comes down to your total calorie intake and consuming fewer calories than your body needs, no matter where they come from.
-How much weight you lose depends on how much beer you drink and whether you also make other lifestyle changes.
+If you're a regular beer drinker and struggling with excess pounds, you probably don't want to stop drinking beer to lose weight.
+Like any type of weight loss, it all comes down to your total calorie intake and consuming fewer calories than your body needs, no matter where they come from.

 Beer Calories and Weight Loss

 No matter what strategy you use, to lose weight, you need to create a caloric deficit.
 This can be accomplished by eating or drinking fewer calories, burning more with activity or a combination of both.
 To lose 1 to 2 pounds a week, you need to create a 500- to 1,000-calorie daily deficit, notes the Mayo Clinic.

 You may have heard "stop drinking to lose weight" success stories and wanted to ignore them, but there's some truth to the approach.
 Cutting out beer may be an easy way for you to achieve a negative calorie balance to lose the weight.
 If you drink two 12-ounce servings of regular beer a night, you'll save a little more than 300 calories a day, which translates into a 2.5-pound weight loss in a month.

 Read more: The Best Way to Lose Weight in One Month

 You may associate your belly weight with a beer belly, but beer isn't always the culprit.
 The cause of stomach girth is consuming too many calories.
 It may be from beer or from food.
 Whatever the cause of your abdominal fat, there are simple ways to help you combat it.

 The easiest way to reduce the size of your stomach is to limit your calories while increasing your physical activity.
 To reduce your calories, you can stop drinking beer to lose weight.
 For exercise, Harvard Health Publishing suggests aiming for a half-hour to an hour of moderate-intensity exercise a day.